Every state will accept your voted ballot by post, and some will accept it by electronic means.

 To check if your state accepts electronic ballot submissions, go to our State Voting Requirements page and select your state.
 On the following page select "Overseas & Military Voters" and "Voter Materials Transmission Options" to see the ways in which your state accepts ballots.

-If your state does not accept electronic ballot submissions, there are two ways to return your ballot:
+If your state does not accept electronic ballot submissions, there are several ways to return your ballot:

-2. Carriers such as FedEx, DHL, UPS, etc. Do not use one courier envelope to return multiple individually sealed ballot envelopes to your election official without first verifying that your election official will accept this procedure and your ballots will be counted.
+- Carriers such as FedEx, DHL, UPS, This option is faster and more trackable than either pouch or post, though it costs money and doesn't deliver to P.O. boxes.
+Do not use one courier envelope to return multiple individually sealed ballot envelopes to your election official without first verifying that your election official will accept this procedure and your ballots will be counted.
+You must explicitly ask the courier agent to apply an overseas postmark to the envelope.
+Do not use a delivery option that requires a signature upon receipt.
+Local election offices often cannot sign for mail, which may result in your ballot being returned or delayed.

 Note: